The most important thing to remember is that the First Amendment guarantees every person in America the right to peacefully assemble and protest.

 Furthermore, the “police misconduct provision” (42 U.S. Code § 14141) states that it is “unlawful for any governmental authority, or any agent thereof, or any person acting on behalf of a governmental authority, to engage in a pattern or practice of conduct by law enforcement officers…that deprives persons of rights, privileges, or immunities secured or protected by the Constitution or laws of the United States.”
 Under this law, it is illegal for police officers to engage in excessive force, discriminatory harassment, false arrests, coercive sexual conduct, and unlawful stops, searches or arrests.
 However, in order for a police officer to violate 42 U.S. Code § 14141, the misconduct must constitute a pattern or practice and it may not simply be an isolated incident.

-Civil action for police brutality
+Civil action for police misconduct and brutality

 Police brutality cases in Colorado

-There have been many cases of police brutality in Colorado, and between 2009 and 2011, police brutality in Colorado reached such an apex that the city was the sixth worst city in the U.S. for police brutality (source: the Cato Institute’s police misconduct reporting project).
+There have been many cases in Colorado, and between 2009 and 2011, police brutality in Colorado reached such an apex that the city was the sixth worst city in the U.S. for police misconduct and brutality (source: the Cato Institute’s police misconduct reporting project).
 Even today, Colorado holds a dismal law enforcement conviction rate in cases of police brutality (around 19%).
 The Denver DA’s office has not prosecuted a police officer in an on-duty shooting since 1993.
 Here are some other statistics illuminating the police brutality problem in Colorado:

 - In 2015, two Denver officers fired at a stolen car being driven by 17-year-old Jessica Hernandez, who was unarmed.